PeterPerhac/cheat-sheets/study-notes/haskell.md

 [Types and type classes - Learn you a Haskell] (http://learnyouahaskell.com/types-and-typeclasses)

-If a type is a part of a typeclass, that means that it supports and implements the behavior the typeclass describes.
+Typeclasses can be used to achieve _ad hoc polymorphism_.
+If a type is a member of a typeclass, it supports and implements the behavior the typeclass prescribes.

 Everything before the `=>` sybmol is called a _class constraint_.